2016 Witney by-election

-On 20 October 2016, a by-election was held in the UK parliamentary constituency of Witney.
-It took place on the same day as the Batley and Spen by-election.
-They were the fifth and sixth by-elections of the 56th UK Parliament.
+A by-election for the United Kingdom parliamentary constituency of Witney was held on 20 October 2016, triggered by the resignation of the incumbent Conservative Party Member of Parliament (MP) and recently-departed Prime Minister David Cameron.
+It was won by the Conservative candidate Robert Courts with a reduced vote share, and the Liberal Democrats came in second with an increase in vote share of 23.4 percentage points.

-The by-election was triggered by the resignation of the sitting Conservative Member of Parliament (MP) David Cameron, the former prime minister, on 12 September 2016.
-The election was won by the Conservative Robert Courts with a reduced vote share, and the Liberal Democrats came in second with an increase in vote share of 23.4 percentage points.
+The 2016 Batley and Spen by-election, held following the murder of Jo Cox, took place on the same day.

 Background

 David Cameron had been the Conservative Party MP for the seat since the 2001 general election, becoming leader of the Conservative Party in 2005 and Prime Minister of the United Kingdom in 2010.
 Following the Leave result in the referendum on the United Kingdom's membership of the European Union that Cameron had campaigned against, he resigned as Prime Minister and leader of the Conservative Party, being replaced by Theresa May.
 In September 2016 he announced his resignation as an MP, saying he did not want to be a distraction to May's premiership.